02 Centre of Rotation#

 Explanation#

-The total mass is located at the \(\mathrm{CM}\).
-No external forces are acting, so the \(\mathrm{CM}\) has to remain at its position on the board as Newton’s first law tells us.
-(When the system should rotate around any other point but the \(\mathrm{CM}\), the \(\mathrm{CM}\) performs a rotation and an external torque should be needed for that.)
+As no external forces are acting, the \(\mathrm{CM}\) has to remain at its position on the board according to Newton’s first law.
+(Note: When the system rotates around any other point but the \(\mathrm{CM}\), the \(\mathrm{CM}\) performs a rotation, and an external torque should be needed for that.)

-When the body rotates it does so around an axis perpendicular to \(d\).
+The body rotates around an axis perpendicular to \(d\).
 When no external forces are acting, the angular momentum vector \(\vec{L}\) remains constant.
-The body in our demonstration consists of two masses: \(m_{1}\) and \(m_{2}\) (see Figure 9a).
+The body in our demonstration consists of two masses: \(m_{1}\) and \(m_{2}\) (see Figure 13a).

 Remarks#

-The easiest way to wind the rubber band is done by holding the small sphere in your hand and whirling the large sphere round over the ground.
+The easiest way to wind the rubber band: hold the small sphere in your hand and whirl the large sphere round over the ground.

 The wooden spheres having diameters of \(4 -\) and \(5 \mathrm{~cm}\) will have a mass ratio of \(1\) to \(1.95\) , so very close to a factor \(2\).